Kaunas urban area: Dual city

 The dual city of Vilnius and Kaunas (known in Lithuanian as Vilniaus ir Kauno dvimiestis) is an idea to combine the resources of Vilnius and Kaunas in order to compete with larger European cities like Warsaw, Budapest, Bucharest and Prague for Western investments.
 The plan includes various forms of collaboration and vocalizes the idea (among other projects) of fast commuting between the two (most notably the construction of high speed rail).
 The plan has not been fully realized, but the idea is slowly being implemented (see: Rail Baltica) and is brought up by politicians every year.
 The combined metropolitan area of both cities would have a population of more than 1.5 million and would produce more than a half of Lithuania's total GDP.

 Economy

-In 2023, Kaunas' gross metropolitan product was €14.7 billion.
-This puts Kaunas in 200th place among cities in the European Union.
+In 2024, Kaunas' gross metropolitan product was almost US$20 billion.